Expanded Partnership with NIST

 By helping to provide a continuous source of scientists who are U. S. citizens, employers and universities can achieve diversity and balance in our nation's scientific community.
 In turn, NPSC can help today's promising young scientists — tomorrow's science leaders — to realize their dreams.

 The NPSC fellowship application is easy to complete, requiring the same information as other national fellowships.
-The online application opens August 1 and closes December 5.
+The online application opens approximately August 15 (keep checking this site) and closes December 5.

 If you have interned, have been employed, or are employed by a government agency or laboratory, ask your mentor or research supervisor to nominate you directly for an NPSC fellowship.
 Be aware though that in this case your nominator would have to be able to cover the fellowship stipend.
 Contact NPSC for details.